alpsencer/chatflow-plugin/README.md

 ## Contributing

+Fork and add your features easily.
+This is a simple beginner-friendly Chrome plugin.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License